MarkStone

 Trondheim Opera

-Title role of Der fliegende Holländer
+Wagner: Der fliegende Holländer (title role)

 Selected Repertoire